-Oxycodone and alcohol are both strong drugs on their own that should be consumed, only with the utmost care and responsibility.
+Oxycodone and alcohol are both strong drugs on their own.
+Each should be consumed only with the utmost care and responsibility.
 Alcohol is the most widely used drug in the United States, with about 70 percent of Americans drinking on at least one occasion in the past year.
-Oxycodone is a highly prevalent prescription pain medication for Americans.
+Oxycodone is a common prescription pain medication for Americans.
 The National Institute on Drug Abuse (NIDA) indicates that about 81 percent of the world’s oxycodone supply is in the United States.

-On their own, both alcohol and oxycodone have the potential for abuse along with a plethora of negative side effects.
-However, when combined (especially in excess), they can create a lethal brew, resulting in impaired judgement, respiratory distress or even death.
+On their own, both alcohol and oxycodone have the potential for abuse along with various negative side effects.
+However, when combined, especially in excess, they can create a dangerous combination, resulting in impaired judgment, respiratory distress or even death.

 What Is Oxycodone?

 Oxycodone is a powerful prescription opioid and is one of the most frequently prescribed medications in America used to treat moderate to severe pain.
 While it can be very helpful for some patients, the drug does come with significant risks, including side effects ranging from drowsiness and nausea to dry mouth and loss of appetite.

 Oxycodone also has the potential for misuse and is one of the most abused prescription medications in the country.
 When used in excess, it creates feelings of euphoria that makes normal activities, like driving, dangerous.

 What Are the Side Effects of Oxycodone and Alcohol?

 There are stringent warnings against mixing oxycodone with alcohol, and for good reason.
 While both substances can have negative side effects on their own, they are only compounded when mixed.

 There are major risks associated with combining oxycodone and alcohol, meaning that the risks of interactions highly outweigh any potential benefits, especially for people who may be overusing either substance.
 Some of the side effects of combining oxycodone with alcohol may include: